srirdeevi/mcp-server/README.md

-# 04-enterprise-mcp-server — MCP Server with RAG Knowledge Tools
+# enterprise-mcp-server — MCP Server with RAG, Employee, and Ticket Tools

 ## Overview